Minimal surfaces with micro-oscillations: Abstract

 \section{Abstract}

-We show that there are minimal graphs in $\RR^{n+1}$ whose intersection with the portion of the horizontal hyperplane contained in the unit ball has arbitrarily large $(n-1)$-measure.
-The proof hinges on the construction of minimal graphs that are almost flat but have small oscillations of prescribed geometry.
+We show that there are minimal graphs in $\RR^{n+1}$ whose intersection with the portion of the horizontal hyperplane contained in the unit ball has any prescribed geometry, up to a small deformation.
+The proof hinges on the construction of minimal graphs that are almost flat but have small oscillations whose geometry we can control.